queryluke/masseffect-5e/static/data/backgrounds/crewman.md

 __Tool Proficiencies__.
 Two starship systems of your choice.

 __Equipment__.
-A pressurized space suit, set of common clothes, a gaming set, and 1000 credits.
+A pressurized space suit, a set of common clothes, a gaming set, and 1000 credits.

 __Feature: Transport's Passage__.
 When you need to, you can secure free passage on a starship for yourself and your adventuring companions.
 You might voyage on the ship you served on, or another ship you have good relations with (perhaps one captained